-Altamont grips are outstanding values however they are extremely hard and there is an extra fee for engraving Altamont brand grips.
+Altamont grips are outstanding values however they are extremely hard and there is a $5 extra fee for engraving Altamont brand grips.
 Altamont grips must be engraved 3 times in order to equal the depth of a standard walnut grip.

 Prices do not include shipping and insurance.

 We cannot laser over existing checkering or a previous engraving.
 The curvature of the surface may limit how close we can get to the outer edge of the work piece, especially on harder grip materials.

 We can combine or alter any of the samples below.
 They are a small display of customers requests.

 The CO2 laser cuts straight up and down and does not put an angle on traditional type checkering.
 Stars, on the other hand, are very popular and provide a superior grip.
 Fees do not include shipping.
 Prices do not include the removal or replacement of the wood from the gun.

 Engraving on Wood - Laser engraving wood is always interesting.
 Every species of wood is a little different and so are the results when laser engraved.
 Wood density, species, wood stains and the finish on the wood all create variances in the final outcome.
 Because of this, there is no way to guarantee that one engraving will resemble another.
 Softer woods don't burn and usually don't give a dark look.
 Hardwoods, like oak, will give a textured appearance.